Character

 Why character?

-Martin Luther King Jr. said, “Intelligence plus character—that is the goal of true education.”
+Martin Luther King Jr. once said, “Intelligence plus character—that is the goal of true education.”

-Overwhelming scientific evidence now shows that character strengths like self-control, creativity, and honesty are critically important to social and emotional well-being, physical health, and achievement.
+Overwhelming scientific evidence shows that character strengths like self-control, curiosity, and gratitude are critically important to social and emotional well-being, physical health, and achievement.
 Although character strengths are malleable, surprisingly little is known about how to cultivate them intentionally.

 How can we cultivate character?